 To safeguard against this type of criminal activity, individuals should take measures to ensure the security of their personal information and regularly review their financial statements for any suspicious activity.

-Mitigating the risk of financial fraud
+Mitigating the risk of financial fraud in digital transactions

 Automated Bank Statement Analyzers